alcarazzam/pyscience/doc/source/index.rst

 =========
 Pyscience is a easy python library and command-line application to work with mathematical operations and other science related programming.
 Also you can manage CSV data with the datam module.
-See API documentation for more information.

 Pyscience requires Python 3.7+ to work.